Posted: February 26th, 2022

 Editorial code of conduct

-Write a paper by which you:
+Write a paper in which you:

-Have any ethical rights been violated?
+Have any moral rights been violated?

-What would a Utilitarian advocate?
+What would a Utilitarian recommend?

-What would a Kantian advocate?
+What would a Kantian recommend?

 BANK, STEPHANIE